How to have a perfect lawn and give your grass a lush facelift in 7 easy steps

 You can get new grass fast by sprinkling starter lawn fertiliser over the seeds.

-Using modern dwarf-type perennial ryegrasses and creeping Red Fescue, this general-purpose seed will produce a good-looking and hardwearing lawn with young grass appearing within 7-14 days.
+Using modern dwarf-type perennial ryegrasses and creeping red fescue, this general-purpose seed will produce a good-looking and hardwearing lawn with young grass appearing within 7 to 14 days.
+This is suitable for both new lawn projects and overseeding existing lawns.

 Pros